-- providing advice to the UK Board on the Firm's risk profile, risk appetite and risk tolerance to enable their alignment with the Firm's strategy, taking into account significant risk exposures or risk types, and the Firm's capacity to manage and control risks within the defined strategy, and assisting the UK Board with overseeing the implementation of the Firm's strategy; - Advising the UK Board on the amount of surplus regulatory capital that needs to be held to be commensurate with the Firm's risk appetite and regulatory obligations;
+providing advice to the UK Board on the Firm's risk profile, risk appetite and risk tolerance to enable their alignment with the Firm's strategy, taking into account significant risk exposures or risk types, and the Firm's capacity to manage and control risks within the defined strategy, and assisting the UK Board with overseeing the implementation of the Firm's strategy;

-- Providing oversight, advice and challenge of the Firm's Risk Management Framework, including assessing thereof against required standards; - Empowering the Firm's risk management culture through its oversight, advice and challenge of the Firm's Risk Management Framework.
+- Advising the UK Board on the amount of surplus regulatory capital that needs to be held to be commensurate with the Firm's risk appetite and regulatory obligations; - Providing oversight, advice and challenge of the Firm's Risk Management Framework, including assessing thereof against required standards; - Empowering the Firm's risk management culture through its oversight, advice and challenge of the Firm's Risk Management Framework.

-The UK Chief Risk Officer ("UK CRO") has the right and responsibility to elevate issues to the Chairman of the UK Risk Committee as they consider necessary as part of executing their individual responsibilities.
+The UK Chief Risk Officer ("UK CRO") has the right and responsibility to elevate issues to the Committee Chairman outside of the regular Committee meetings where he/she considers it necessary in the furtherance of his/her responsibilities.